-Hannah Palmer Stuns In See Through Bikini At Coachella
+Hannah Palmer Stuns In See-Through Bikini At Coachella

 “My dream is to open up my own business in the beauty industry that helps homeless women and women in shelters feel beautiful again… Seeing somebody feel beautiful and confident again when the world keeps knocking them down is just so empowering.
 As women I think this is one of the most amazing gifts we could give each other!”

-Palmer actually has a slight background in the area; she has studied at the Penrose Academy beauty school in Phoenix, Arizona.
+Palmer actually has a slight background in the area; she studied at Penrose Academy beauty school in Phoenix, Arizona.